-Romans 3:28 in the New King James Version reads: “Therefore we conclude that a man is justified by faith apart from the deeds of the law.”
+Romans 3:28 reads, “Therefore we conclude that a man is justified by faith apart from the deeds of the law.”
 Luther added the word “alone” (sola in Latin) so that in his German-language New Testament the phrase became “justified by faith alone”—a plainly wrong change without support in the text.
-When one critic raised an objection to his changing Scripture, Luther haughtily replied: “Should your Pope give himself any useless annoyance about the word sola, you may promptly reply: ‘It is the will of Dr. Martin Luther that it should be so.’”
-(John Alzog, Manual of Universal Church History, Dublin: M.H.
-Gill and Son, 1902, p.
+When one critic raised an objection to his changing Scripture, Luther haughtily replied, “Should your Pope give himself any useless annoyance about the word sola, you may promptly reply: ‘It is the will of Dr. Martin Luther that it should be so.’”
+(John Alzog, Manual of Universal Church History, translated by F.J.
+Pabisch and Thomas Byrne, 1902, vol. 3, p.
 199).
 And, we may add on good authority, no other reason for such unscriptural changes as these was ever given.
-When it came to Luther’s own personal doctrinal convictions, Martin Luther was truly a self-willed man.
+When it came to his own personal doctrinal convictions, Martin Luther was truly a self-willed man.

-His third tractate of 1520, On Christian Liberty, asserts that a Christian man is spiritually subject to no man or to any law.
+His third tractate of 1520, A Treatise on Christian Liberty, asserts that a Christian man is spiritually subject to no man or to any law.
 He contended that since we are justified by faith alone, we are no longer under obligation to keep the law of God.

 The church gained from Constantine and the Empire not just new doctrines, but new organization.
 Rome had a long-standing imperial cult, and its practices found a home in this compromised Christianity.
 Will Durant observes:

-“It appeared an unworthy thing that in the celebration of this most holy feast we should follow the practice of the Jews [of keeping Passover on the 14th of Nisan], who have impiously defiled their hands with enormous sin, and are, therefore, deservedly afflicted with blindness of soul.… Let us then have nothing in common with the detestable Jewish crowd; for we have received from our Savior a different way.… Beloved brethren, let us with one consent adopt this course, and withdraw ourselves from all participation in their baseness.… For how should they be capable of forming a sound judgment, who, since their… guilt in slaying their Lord, have been subject to the direction, not of reason, but of… every impulse of the mad spirit that is in them?… Strive and pray continually that the purity of your soul may not seem in anything to be sullied by fellowship with the custom of these most wicked men.… All should unite in desiring that which sound reason appears to demand, avoiding all participation in the perjured conduct of the Jews” (Eusebius, The Life of Constantine, bk.
-3, chaps.
-18–19, Nicene and Post-Nicene Fathers, 1979, vol. 1, pp. 524–525).
+[I]t appeared an unworthy thing that in the celebration of this most holy feast we should follow the practice of the Jews [of keeping Passover on the 14th of Nisan], who have impiously defiled their hands with enormous sin, and are therefore deservedly afflicted with blindness of soul.… Let us then have nothing in common with the detestable Jewish crowd; for we have received from our Saviour a different way.… Beloved brethren, let us with one consent adopt this course, and withdraw ourselves from all participation in their baseness.… For how should they be capable of forming a sound judgment, who, since their… guilt in slaying their Lord, have been subject to the direction, not of reason, but of… every impulse of the mad spirit that is in them?… strive and pray continually that the purity of your soul may not seem in anything to be sullied by fellowship with the custom of these most wicked men.… all should unite in desiring that which sound reason appears to demand, and in avoiding all participation in the perjured conduct of the Jews” (The Life of Constantine, book 3, chapters 18, 19).

 So we can see that true Christianity has been opposed from the very beginning by those who would turn it away from the true God whose commandments Jesus Christ upheld.
 But many of today’s professing Christians do not realize just where those commandments came from, and who proclaimed them on Mount Sinai.